 There are not that many travel guides that only cover Venice.
 That is why we are including multiple books that cover the entire country.
 We always select some of the best books on the market that we either own ourselves or books that we want to read.

 Fodor’s The Best of Italy is one of those books.
-Similar to other books by Fodor, The Best of Italy writes extensively about Venice and is highly recommended to travellers that will visit more cities or destinations in Italy.
-The book comes with a handy pull out map (of Rome in this case), illustrated features that highlight Italy’s top attractions including Venice’s Grand Canal.
-Most importantly, the book has indispensable planning tools such as major attractions, top itineraries and dining recommendations.
+Like Fodor’s books, The Best of Italy writes extensively about Venice and is highly recommended to travelers who will visit more cities or destinations in Italy.
+The book comes with a handy pull-out map (of Rome in this case) and illustrated features highlighting Italy’s top attractions, including Venice’s Grand Canal.
+Most importantly, the book has indispensable planning tools such as major attractions, complete itineraries, and dining recommendations.

-Lonely Planet never disappoints and that is probably why this brand is one of the most well-known in the world of travel.
-Lonely Planet Italy is a comprehensive guidebook that covers the entire country and has a special chapter on Venice.
-Like all Lonely Planets the book provides tips and tricks, recommendations on things to see, places to stay, places to eat and shops to go to.
-The new edition comes with a pull-out, passport-size ‘Just Landed’ card with wi-fi, ATM and transport info – all you need for a smooth journey from airport to hotel.
+Lonely Planet never disappoints, which is probably why this brand is one of the most well-known in travel.
+Lonely Planet Italy is a comprehensive guidebook that covers the entire country and has a particular chapter on Venice.
+Like all Lonely Planets, the book provides tips and tricks, recommendations on things to see, places to stay, places to eat, and shops.
+The new edition comes with a pull-out, passport-size ‘Just Landed’ card with wi-fi, ATM, and transport info – all you need for a smooth journey from the airport to the hotel.

-In all our overviews of travel guides, we always include a travel book that is made for children.
-This Venice Kids Travel Journal is easy to fill out and will be really entertaining for kids even on longer trips.
-Other details include: 120 pages, 6×9, cream paper and a beautiful matte-finished cover.
-The book will help making the trip to Venice fun, easy and entertaining for you and the kids.
+We always include a travel book for children in all our overviews of travel guides.
+This Venice Kids Travel Journal is easy to fill out and will be entertaining for kids, even on longer trips.
+Other details include 120 pages, 6×9, cream paper, and a beautiful matte-finished cover.
+The book will help make the trip to Venice fun, easy and entertaining for you and the kids.

-By reading up on history of our travel destinations we can better understand the behaviour of those living in the places that we visit.
-Every place that we visit has its own unique history.
-Venice is probably one of the places with the richest and best documented histories of all destinations that we visit in our time on earth.
-This book explores 1,500 years of history and tells you the stories behind (in)famous characters like Marco Polo and Casanova.
+By reading up on the history of our travel destinations, we can better understand the behavior of those living in the places we visit.
+Every site that we see has its unique history.
+Venice is probably one of the places with the richest and best-documented histories of all destinations we have stayed in our time on earth.
+This book explores 1,500 years of history and tells the stories behind ()famous characters like Marco Polo and Casanova.

-Over the years, more and more people started traveling and overtourism became a growing issue.
-Although the coronavirus pandemic has forced us to change our travel behavior for now, we believe that we will travel again and that the return of crowds is inevitable.
+Over the years, more and more people started traveling, and overtourism became a growing issue.
+Although the coronavirus pandemic has forced us to change our travel behavior, for now, we believe that we will travel again and that the return of crowds is inevitable.
 This book helps you to Avoid Crowds and is your guide on what (not) to do when it’s busy.
-The book includes a special chapter on traveling during and after the COVID-19 pandemic.
-It also includes lots of information about Venice!
+The book includes a particular chapter on traveling after the COVID-19 pandemic.
+It also contains lots of information about Venice!